Fr\'echet Quantum Supergroups: Non-formal deformation of superspaces

+\begin{remark} Note that $\caC^\infty(\gR^{m|n})$ is also a Fr\'echet-Hopf algebra (see \cite{Bonneau:2003vb} in the non-graded setting).
+Since it is nuclear contrary to $\caB(\gR^{m|n})$, this structure is independent of the choice of the topological tensor product.
+In this paper, we consider $\caB(\gR^{m|n})$ for the deformation quantization since $\caC^\infty(\gR^{m|n})$ is too large for the star-product to be defined on it (see section \ref{subsec-prod}). $\caB(\gR^{m|n})$ is not nuclear but we will see that the tensor products $\tau$ and $\pi$ (needed for representations) are compatible in a certain sense.
+We could of course have considered a smaller nuclear subalgebra like the Schwartz algebra $\caS(\gR^{m|n})$ - see \cite{Bieliavsky:2010ab} in the non-graded setting - but then the coproduct does not stabilize this algebra and we have to see it as valued in (the tensor product of) the multiplier algebra of $\caS(\gR^{m|n})$.
+See also \cite{Voigt:2008} for another framework (bornological vector spaces) adapted to quantum groups. \end{remark}

-Let us present the sheaf-theoretic version of the universal deformation formula introduced in \ref{subsec-udf}.
-Thus, we consider the Fr\'echet-Hopf algebra $H=\caB(\gR^{m|n})$ associated to the supergroup $\gR^{m|n}$ in subsection \ref{subsec-hopf}.
-The reformulation of the action $\rho$ in the sheaf-theoretic approach will be done by continuous coactions of the Fr\'echet-Hopf algebra. \begin{lemma} The topological tensor product $\tau$ is compatible with the projective one $\pi$, in the sense that the exchange map
+Let us present the dual version of the universal deformation formula studied in section \ref{subsec-udf}, which will lead to the external symmetries.
+As before, we consider the Fr\'echet-Hopf algebra $H=\caB(\gR^{m|n})$ associated to the supergroup $\gR^{m|n}$.
+The reformulation of the action $\rho$ in this context will be done by the notion of $H$-comodule algebras (see Definition \ref{def-frhopf}).
+To this aim, we need the following intermediate result. \begin{lemma} The topological tensor product $\tau$ is compatible with the projective one $\pi$, in the sense that the flip